xyflow/react-flow-docs/docs/api/hooks/use-viewport.md

 :::caution

-Hooks can only be used if the component that uses it, is wrapped with a [`ReactFlowProvider`](/docs/api/react-flow-provider/).
+Hooks can only be used if the component that uses it is wrapped with a [`ReactFlowProvider`](/docs/api/react-flow-provider/).

 :::